Bachelor of Arts in Philosophy

-UT Dallas benefits from an unusual structure in the School of Arts and Humanities, which lacks traditional departments and has many levels of coordination and integration across programs, including our interdisciplinary Humanities PhD program.
-Far from being an abstruse, removed, and self-contained subject, philosophy degree at UT Dallas is an engaged and interdisciplinary pursuit.
-It is particularly suited to the STEM excellence of UT Dallas, with a practical and theoretical emphasis on the philosophy of science, technology, and medicine. and the presence of the Center for Values in Medicine, Science, and Technology.
+UT Dallas benefits from an unusual structure in the School of Arts and Humanities, which lacks traditional departments and has many levels of coordination and integration across programs, including our interdisciplinary humanities PhD program.
+Far from being an abstruse, removed, and self-contained subject, UT Dallas’ philosophy degree is an engaged and interdisciplinary pursuit.
+It is particularly suited to the STEM excellence of UT Dallas, with a practical and theoretical emphasis on the philosophy of science, technology, and medicine, and the presence of the Center for Values in Medicine, Science, and Technology.

 A degree in philosophy provides graduates with skills that are highly sought after in today’s market.
-According to the Committee on Economic Development, which surveyed CEOs and business leaders, the two skills that were deemed both essential and in short supply are critical thinking and problem solving.
+According to the Committee for Economic Development, which surveyed CEOs and business leaders, the two skills that were deemed both essential and in short supply are critical thinking and problem-solving.
 Writing skills were the third most essential skill among those desirable skills that are difficult to find in new graduates entering the job market.
 These three skills are among the most central to philosophical education.

 The School of Arts and Humanities prepares students for the changes they will face in a media-rich 21st century.
-By connecting the visual and performing arts with the humani- ties (philosophy, literature, history), students learn how to think creatively as well as critically.
-More than 75 full-time faculty members, many of whom are internationally recog- nized scholars and performers, provide quality instruction on topics ranging from the history of the Holocaust to the world of Harry Potter.
+By connecting the visual and performing arts with the humanities (philosophy, literature, history), students learn how to think creatively as well as critically.
+Faculty members, many of whom are internationally recognized scholars and performers, provide quality instruction on topics ranging from the history of the Holocaust to the world of Harry Potter.

 If your academic focus leads you elsewhere at UT Dallas, but you would still like to pursue studies in the School of Arts and Humanities, the following minors are available:

 - Performing arts